-13.6 Land and buildings
+14.6 Land and buildings

 An independent valuation of owned land and buildings, including site improvements, was performed in March and April 2018, within the regular valuation cycle, by a Certified Practicing Valuer from Jones Lang Lasalle (SA) Pty Ltd, as at 1 June 2018.
-Consistent with Treasurer's Instructions, a public authority must at least every 6 years obtain a valuation appraisal from a qualified valuer, the timing and process of which will be considered in the 2022-23 financial year.
+Consistent with Treasurer's Instructions, a public authority must at least every 6 years obtain a valuation appraisal from a qualified valuer.
+The next independent valuation is scheduled to occur during the 2023-24 financial year.